-A concentration of ten courses, five of which must be 300-level or above, distributed as follows:
+Ten courses, five of which must be 300-level or above, distributed as follows:

-- RELI 110 The World's Religions: An Introduction - A concentration of three courses, selected in consultation with the student's departmental advisor, that achieves a deep coverage of a particular religious tradition or set of related issues in the study of religion.
+- · RELI 110 The World's Religions: An Introduction - A concentration of three courses, selected in consultation with the student's departmental advisor, that achieves a deep coverage of a particular religious tradition or set of related issues in the study of religion.
 The concentration should cohere in such a way as to define and inform the student's particular interest in a tradition, a topic or a method of studying religion.
 The concentration must include at least two courses in Religious Studies (one of which must be at the 300 level or above) and may include one course in other related disciplines or interdisciplinary programs (e.g., anthropology, art history, classics, English, gender studies, history, philosophy, politics, sociology).
 The concentration must be finalized in writing by the end of the year prior to graduation and must be approved at that time by both the student's departmental advisor and the chair of the department.
-Once the requirements for the concentration have been agreed upon in this manner, no changes may be made to the concentration unless, in extraordinary circumstances, such changes are approved by both the student's advisor and the department chair, in consultation with the department as a whole. - Four elective courses in Religious Studies demonstrating learning beyond the area of concentration. - RELI 395 Approaching the Study of Religion - An Odyssey project in any category demonstrating engaged learning applicable to the student's concentration in the field of religion, selected in consultation with the student's departmental advisor. - A senior capstone experience to be undertaken in RELI 497 Senior Colloquium.
+Once the requirements for the concentration have been agreed upon in this manner, no changes may be made to the concentration unless, in extraordinary circumstances, such changes are approved by both the student's advisor and the department chair, in consultation with the department as a whole. - Four elective courses in Religious Studies demonstrating learning beyond the area of concentration. - · RELI 395 Approaching the Study of Religion - RELI 497 Senior Colloquium is the Senior capstone experience

+In addition to the courses, an Odyssey project in any category demonstrating engaged learning applicable to the student's concentration in the field of religion, selected in consultation with the student's departmental advisor.